bschmookler/star-analysis/analysis/ProductionData/README.md

 Creating a list of PicoDst files to analyze
 --------------------------------------------
-Run the following command to create a list of 60 PicoDst files from the test production run on April 30th, 2025:
+Run the following command to create a list of 10 PicoDst files from the test production run on August 28th, 2025:

 ```
-ls -1 /gpfs01/star/pwg_tasks/FwdCalib/PROD/forwardCrossSection_2022/30042025/*.root | head -60 > infiles_30042025.lis
+ls -1 /gpfs01/star/pwg_tasks/FwdCalib/PROD/forwardCrossSection_2022/27082025/*.root | head -10 | tee infiles_27082025.list
 ```

 Analysis 1: MIP Peak analysis